Pearlitic/pearlitic.github.io/WSE_guide.md

 1. Unequip Weapon, Emblem, Secondary, then equip a level 10 crappy weapon (& crappy secondary if needed) with no potential.
 See step 16 for if you should summon familiars for steps 2-4 (Basically, do you have multiple Epic+ Boss/IED fams?
 If not, just summon your best ones and forget optimizing familairs).
 2. Setup Legion and everything else to how you would battle bosses.
 Buff up.
 3. Open you stats window.
-Start hitting dummy.
+Start hitting boss dummy.
 Make all links/passives max stack.
+4. Prepare a pen and paper.
+We will create a list of all your ATK%/(Boss)DMG%/IED%.
+Write down 4 lines with the beginning of each line being ATK%, Damage%, Boss Damage%, and IED%.
-4. Write down your Damage%, Boss Damage%, IED% displayed in the stat window.
+5. Write down your Damage%, Boss Damage%, IED% displayed in the stat window at the respective line.
-5. If most of your bossing skills have 20% IED from V-Maxtrix Lv40 boost node bonus, write that number down behind IED.
+6. If most of your bossing skills have 20% IED from V-Maxtrix Lv40 boost node bonus, write that number down behind IED.
 If only a few skills have innate IED, omit this step.
-6. If your main bossing skills have IED% from Hyper skill, write that down behind IED.
+7. If your main bossing skills have IED% from Hyper skill, write that down behind IED%.
-7. If your main bossing skills have Boss Damage% from Hyper skill, write that down behind Boss Damage%.
+8. If your main bossing skills have Boss Damage% from Hyper skill, write that down behind Boss Damage%.
-8. Check your weapon and secondary.
+9. Check your weapon and secondary.
 Ignoring existing potentials, do they have IED% and Boss Damage% stat on a clean weapon?
 If yes, write it down behind the respective stat.
-9. When you took off the weapon/secondary, did you lose any set bonus (e.g. 30% Boss Damage)?
+10. When you took off the weapon/secondary, did you lose any set bonus (e.g. 30% Boss Damage)?
 If yes, write them down behind the respective stat.
-10. Look through your skills.
+11. Look through your skills.
 Do you see any ATK% bonus/passive/buffs?
 Most classes don't, so write down 0 or whatever bonus your class has for your ATK%.
-11. Does your weapon have a soul that's ATK% / IED% / DMG%?
+12. Does your weapon have a soul that's ATK% / IED% / DMG%?
 If yes, write it down behind the respective stat.
+13. Do you have special on-hit/debuff/stacking/temp buff skills that grant ATK%/(BOSS)DMG%/IED% (e.g. Adele's Resonance Rush, Explorer's Link Skill)?
+If yes, and you are confident you are able to keep these skills/stacks consistantly up while bossing, write down these values behind their respective stats.

-12. Open the WSE Calculator
+14. Open the WSE Calculator
-13. Add up all your ATK% you wrote down, and enter the value into the Attack (%) input field.
+15. Add up all your ATK% you wrote down, and enter the value into the Attack (%) input field.
-14. Add up all your Damage% and Boss Damage% that you wrote down (yes, add both Dmg% and Boss%).
+16. Add up all your Damage% and Boss Damage% that you wrote down (yes, add both Dmg% and Boss%).
 Enter that into the Damage (%) field.
-15. Enter the list of IEDs that you wrote down seperated by commas.
+17. Enter the list of IEDs that you wrote down seperated by commas (DO NOT add them, they aren't additive).
 Example: "72,20,15,10" (without quotes).
-16. Enter the amount of familiar slots you have.
+18. Enter the amount of familiar slots you have.
 If you don't have any Epic and above IED/Boss familiars to fill in the slots, enter 0.
 Redo step 2-4 but summon the best familiars you have first, and update the numbers in step 4.
 Then re-enter values (step 13-15).
-17. Open advanced option if you want to edit Prime Lines or Boss PDR (Seren has 380 PDR).
+19. Open advanced option if you want to edit Prime Lines or Boss PDR (Seren has 380 PDR).
 Otherwise leave at default 300 for Lomien/Lucid/Will.
-18. If you have a class with weird WSE that have limited potential, open advanced option and edit the max ATK/DMG/IED lines your WSE can get.
+20. If you have a class with weird WSE that have limited potential, open advanced option and edit the max ATK/DMG/IED lines your WSE can get.
 Otherwise leave at default 9/6/9.
-18. Voila!
+21. Voila!
 You got your optimization.
 For example, lets say you entered 2 familiars and got a result of "A/D/I: (5,4,2)  P: (1,0,2)".
 This means on your WSE you need 5 lines of ATK%, and the remaining lines plus familiar should have 4 DMG% and 2 IED%.
 So lets say you have 1 IED% and 1 Boss% Epic familiar, then your WSE will need to fit the remaining 3 DMG% and 1 IED%.
-19. Don'y worry about the "P: (1,0,2)".
+22. Don'y worry about the "P: (1,0,2)".
 That's the Prime Line distribution.
 It's only for hard-core optimization end-game.
 See pics below, Final Damage% for even the top 10 configs are really, really close.

 ### Q. Recubing WSE is expersive.
 I just wanna optimize my familiar, can I do that?